ryvnlee/Web-Inventory-Application/README.md

 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+-Created the "lowerBounds" method to check if value is at the minimum inventory value in Part.java on lines 131-133/ -Created the "upperBounds" method to check if value is at the maximum inventory value in Part.java on lines 135-137/ -Created a conditional statement using the "lowerBounds" method to validate if inventory amounts in AddInhousePartController.java on lines 48-51\
+-Created a conditional statement using the "upperBounds" method to validate if inventory amounts in AddInhousePartController.java on lines 53-56\
+-Created a conditional statement using the "lowerBounds" method to validate if inventory amounts in AddOutsourcedPartController.java on lines 49-52\
+-Created a conditional statement using the "upperBounds" method to validate if inventory amounts in AddOutsourcedPartController.java on lines 54-57\
+-Edited the error message to be more accurate in ValidEnufParts.java on line 20\
+-Added a conditional statement that checks that the part inventory does not fall below minimum when buying a creating a product in EnufPartsValidator.java on line 36

 ## PART I
 Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.